-

 With Pavel Logacev, I focused on whether people’s failure to notice ungrammatical sentences was due to more cognitive-general issues such as, response bias, shallow processing, or task-effects.
 Through series of behavioral experiments, we learned that even though that they affect to what degree people fail to assess grammaticality of a sentence, these cognitive-general issues cannot be sole explanation of failure to detect ungrammaticality.

-output
+Selected output

-Türk, U. (2022).
-Agreement Attraction in Turkish. [localpdf]. [repo]. [summary].Türk, U., Logacev, P. (2024).
+Türk, U., Logacev, P. (2024).
 Agreement Attraction in Turkish: The case of genitive attractors.
 Language, Cognition, and Neuroscience.
-Doi: 10.1080/23273798.2024.2324766.
+DOI: 10.1080/23273798.2024.2324766

 I was lucky to join Pavel Caha at Masaryk University to work on various topics including Turkish case syncretism, augmentatives, and suspended affixation.

 One of the most exciting work I did was on Turkish adjectivals.
 I formalized the degree-sensitivity of Turkish Evaluative morphology, specifically “diminutives”.
-Adjectival diminutives, in Turkish, only attaches to negative-ordered adjectives.
+Adjectival diminutives, in Turkish, only attach to negative-ordered adjectives.
 I also showed that Turkish -CIK is actually a complex formative unlike previously believed.
 While -K is an inherent part of the adjective, -CI is the amplifier that attaches to defective adjective “root” that is stripped from -K.

 I also tried to formalize differential object marking in Turkish.
 Using nanosyntactic algorithm, I modeled the nominal case paradigm of Turkish.

 Lastly, I argued that candidates in morphology can be re-ranked via phonological information.
-Words with root suppletion generally is not licensed in suspended affixation.
+Words with root suppletion generally are not licensed in suspended affixation.
 However, preceding only a vowel-harmonic conjunction, suppletion was reverted and suspended affixation was licensed.

-output
+Selected output

 With Omer Demirok, we investigated how hypothetical comparions are formed in Turkish. -mışcasına is licensed with gradable adjectives but not with non-gradable ones.
 We took this to suggest that its semantics involves comparison of degrees.
 We pursued a previously uncharted route: HCM constructions in Turkish compare degrees, not eventualities.
 Our analysis is sensitive to the semantic difference between OPEN and CLOSE scale adjectives that are independently justified.

 I am currently interested in how pragmatic reality is structured in natural language such as personal experiences, interpretation of indefinite nouns, and justified beliefs.
-To investigate these topics, I use data from de re/de dicto and acquitance inference literature.
+To investigate these topics, I use data from de re/de dicto and acquaintance inference literature.

-output
+Selected output

 Türk, U., Demirok, Ö. (2021).
 Hypothetical Comparison in Turkish.
-In S. Gundogdu, S. Taghipour, & A. Peters (eds.), Proceedings of the 6th Workshop on Turkic and languages in contact with Turkic, LSA, Doi: 10.3765/ptu.v6i1.5054.Computing stack
+Proceedings of the 6th Workshop on Turkic and languages in contact with Turkic.
+DOI: 10.3765/ptu.v6i1.5054

-- R - brms, ggplot2, dplyr, cmdstanr, purrr.
+- R — brms, ggplot2, dplyr, cmdstanr, purrr

-- Python - PyMC3, pyro, seaborn, pandas.
+- Python — PyMC3, pyro, seaborn, pandas

-- Scientific reporting - LaTeX, Rmarkdown, Quarto, knitr.
+- Scientific reporting — LaTeX, Rmarkdown, Quarto, knitr

-- Web development - working knowledge of HTML/CSS/JS, D3, dc.js, crossfilter.
+- Web development — HTML/CSS/JS, D3, dc.js, crossfilter

-- Experiment deployment - IbexFarm, PcIbex, psychopy, jsPsych, opensesame.
+- Experiment deployment — IbexFarm, PcIbex, psychopy, jsPsych, opensesame

-- Linux - Git, bash/zsh, torque.
+- Linux — Git, bash/zsh, torque

 - Containers — docker, renv.